boisgera/pioupiou/README.md

     ...
            1.24528438, 1.22577905, 1.20728815, 0.9429806 , 1.14366864])

-Use this data as you see fit!
+That's about it!
+Use this data as you see fit.

 ![data](images/xy.svg)